New Product Development

-The first of it’s kind in the industry, the reed.co.uk Recruiter App initially started as a pilot with very limited functionality.
-I joined the project as a consultant to support and mentor a junior UX designer, assisting with testing sessions, wireframing, overall planning as well as completing the finished designs for the project.
+The first of its kind in the industry, the reed.co.uk Recruiter App initially started as a pilot with minimal functionality.
+I joined the project as a consultant to support and mentor a junior UX designer, assisting with testing sessions, wireframing, overall planning, as well as completing the finished designs for the project.

-Working to very tight deadlines we were tasked with condensing a lot of functionality into a very small space, eventually ending up with an app in which recruiters can: post and edit job adverts, manage applications, search the reed.co.uk CV database and view and contact candidates - all from within the app.
+Working to very tight deadlines we were tasked with condensing much functionality into a small space, eventually ending up with an app in which recruiters can: post and edit job adverts, manage applications, search the reed.co.uk CV database and view and contact candidates - all from within the app.

-The app initially only allowed users to view applications to jobs that had previously been posted on the reed.co.uk website.
-Below are the finished designs for viewing live job adverts, viewing a list of applicants and a candidate profile.
+The app initially only allowed users to view applications to jobs that they had previously posted on the reed.co.uk website.
+Below are the finished designs for viewing live job adverts, displaying a list of applicants and a candidate profile.

 You can click/tap any image to enlarge it.

-Next we added functionality to allow recruiters to manage their existing job adverts, as well as create new ones.
-During user interviews it became clear that whilst on occasion recruiters would want to add a job from scratch, they were far more likely to want to edit and then re-post existing jobs - given the amount of information and typing needed to post a job advert.
-This made the ability to duplicate existing job adverts important as well as being able to distinguish between live, draft and ended jobs.
+Next, we added functionality to allow recruiters to manage their existing job adverts, as well as create new ones.
+During user interviews it became clear that while on occasion recruiters would want to add a job from scratch, they were far more likely to want to edit and then re-post existing jobs - given the amount of information and typing needed to post a job advert.
+This insight made the ability to duplicate existing job adverts a priority as well as being able to distinguish between live, draft and ended jobs.

 We then conducted further interviews to understand what problems users were having.
-As multiple users in agencies use the same login we needed a way to distinguish between different user accounts which you can see in the below designs.
-With the new navigation bar we were able to clean up the top of the screen and remove a lot of the clutter, as well as adding a different button style for sorting and filtering that can be seen below.
-In testing these designs we got some great feedback to vindicate the choice to move to this navigation style.
+As multiple users in agencies use the same login, we needed a way to distinguish between different user accounts which you can see in the below designs.
+With the new navigation bar, we were able to clean up the top of the screen and remove a lot of the clutter, as well as adding a different button style for sorting and filtering that you can see below.
+In testing these designs, we got some great feedback to vindicate the choice to move to this navigation style.

-As a team we can be proud of what we achieved with rave reviews so far, and for me personally I am proud of being able to work across multiple product teams with no loss in quality output.
+As a team, we can be proud of what we achieved with rave reviews so far, and I am proud of being able to work across multiple product teams with no loss in quality output.